The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 When instructed, soldiers lift their knees off the ground to create an even plane from the legs through the shoulders and head, with eyes facing the floor.
 The ankles remain flexed, ensuring the toes are holding the weight.

-When instructed, soldiers then shift into the plank position.
-The straight-line positioning must be maintained from heels to head, and the hands, forearms, and feet must keep contact with the ground.
+When instructed, soldiers shift into the plank position.
+Straight-line positioning must be maintained from heels to heads, and the hands, forearms, and feet must keep contact with the ground.

 The goal is to maintain the plank position for as long as possible, as longer times lead to higher scores.